neuroinformatics-unit/datashuttle/docs/source/pages/community/roadmap.md

 **Q4 2025**

-Support for customising data structure (e.g. specific mandatory elements or new file types)
+Support for customising data structure (e.g. specific mandatory elements or new file types).